-The money raised through Shave for Schreiber, Buzz for Bobby is used to support the Bobby Menges “I’m Not Done Yet” Foundation, which provides support to different cancer centers around the nation, including Duke’s.
+The money raised through Shave and Buzz is used to support the Bobby Menges “I’m Not Done Yet” Foundation, which provides support to different cancer centers around the nation, including Duke’s.

 The main goal of the “I’m Not Done Yet” foundation is to help care for adolescents and young adults (AYA) facing cancer.
 They tend to be a forgotten demographic in cancer treatment, since most hospitals design treatment for young children and adults, but have nothing specific for people in their teens.

 From a medical, social, and emotional standpoint, teens and young adults face far different challenges than children and older adults, and thus require specialized, holistic care.
 The disruption that cancer inflicts upon patients during this dynamic period of their lives can be extremely detrimental to their mental and physical well-being, prompting a need for more effective and innovative treatments.